backstreetbrogrammer/11_JavaSpark/README.md

 MapReduce requires files to be stored only in HDFS, while Spark can work on data stored in a variety of formats like HDFS, AWS S3, Cassandra, HBase etc.

-Spark can perform operations up to 100X faster than MapReduce because MapReduce writes most of data to disk after each map and reduce operation; however Spark keeps most of the data in memory after each transformation.
+Spark can perform operations up to 100X faster than MapReduce because MapReduce writes most of the data to disk after each map and reduce operation; however Spark keeps most of the data in memory after each transformation.
 Spark will write to disk only when the memory is full.

 #### Spark RDDs